appwrite/demos-for-functions/nodejs/storage-cleaner/README.md

 # 🚮 Clean up files in your storage older than XX days

-A sample .NET Cloud Function for deleting files that are older than XX days on a schedule.
+A sample NodeJS Cloud Function for deleting files that are older than XX days on a schedule.

 ## 📝 Environment Variables